ysoh286/honours-project-2017/detailed-notes.md

  - Understanding the API and how a Plotly graph is assembled may be beneficial in testing whether we can add custom javascript interactions easily to certain elements.
  - Alot more can be achieved using Plotly.JS straight off (where some features that are not available through R can be done through here - but of course, it's not as straightforward).
  - Plotly for R makes it really easy to make plotly graphs with just from a line of code or two, whereas when we use Plotly.JS directly we need to assemble the data in JSON format (to which plotly in R does seemlessly via htmlwidgets, which converts data into JSON using the jsonlite package.)
+ - (Here's an [example](https://moderndata.plot.ly/regression-diagnostic-plots-using-r-and-plotly/) making residual and scale location plots from Plotly and R.)

 **iPlots:**
 - [iPlots page](http://rosuda.org/software/iPlots/)